alexdriedger/ChallengeTheSpire/README.md

 - Ironclad
 - Start with Dead Branch and 0 cost Corruption in starting hand
 - Max hp is limited to 10 (no feed, max hp events, or health relics in pool)

-### Sneaky Strike

-- Silent
-- Beat the run with as many sneaky strikes in the deck as possible
-- There will always be a sneaky strike in each card reward screen
-- Sneaky Strikes are added to your deck every 7 floors
-- Score bonus for number of sneaky strikes

 ### Custom Challenge Select Screen